Alpha Microsystems

-Alpha Microsystems, Inc., often shortened to Alpha Micro, was an American computer company founded in California in 1977.
-The company was founded in 1977 in Costa Mesa, California, by John French, Dick Wilcox and Bob Hitchcock.
+Alpha Microsystems, Inc., often shortened to Alpha Micro, was an American computer company founded in 1977 in Costa Mesa, California, by John French, Dick Wilcox and Bob Hitchcock.
 During the dot-com boom, the company changed its name to AlphaServ, then NQL Inc., reflecting its pivot toward being a provider of Internet software.
 However, the company soon reverted to its original Alpha Microsystems name after the dot-com bubble burst.
-The company officially went defunct in 2018.